MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallQueue.md

 ```

 ### -OverflowThreshold
 The OverflowThreshold parameter defines the number of calls that can be in the queue at any one time before the overflow action is triggered.
 The OverflowThreshold can be any integer value between 0 and 200, inclusive.
-A value of 0 causes calls not to reach agents and the overflow action to be taken immediately
+A value of 0 causes calls not to reach agents and the overflow action to be taken immediately.

 ```yaml
 Type: Int16